- Alternative & Natural Medicine

 - Ask whoever lives or works with you, if they know who owns it.
 This could save you a lot of unnecessary time and worry.
 Note: In certain situations at schools and colleges etc, someone may claim it's their pill, but don't take their word for it.
 Ask them to describe it before handing it over.
 Some people will claim ownership, thinking it could be the illegal drug Ecstasy.

-- There are many types of 'home drug testing kits' which you can purchase online that will tell you of a drugs contents, however, they are unable to give you all the information of the ingredients, but it will identify illegal drugs such as ecstasy, as well as pharmaceutical drugs.
-This will help you identify exactly what the pill is, what It's used for, and the legality of it. ukdrugtesting.co.uk.
+- There are many types of 'home drug testing kits' which you can buy online that will tell you of a drugs contents, however, they are unable to give you all the information of the ingredients, but it will identify illegal drugs such as ecstasy, as well as pharmaceutical drugs.
+This will help you identify exactly what the pill is, what It's used for, and if its legal. ukdrugtesting.co.uk.

 Video: How Do Drugs Get Their Names?